sheldongordon4/housing-price-prediction-app/README.md

 - Flask

 ### Model Development and Training
 The model was built using Python's scikit-learn linear regression model.
-The model was training using the housing dataset and saved as a pickle file.
+The model was trained using the housing dataset and saved as a pickle file.

 ### Model Deployment